robur-coop/miragevpn/README.md

  configuration file, but rather that such conflicts are explicitly handled in the parser code (specifically in the `resolve_conflict` function).

+A notable difference from OpenVPN configuration parser is that we treat relative paths in a configuration file to be relative to the configuration file location, and not relative to the current working directory.
+OpenVPN supports a `--cd` argument, which we do not.

 ## Supported config directives

 Here is a list of configuration directives supported by this parser.